kingluddite/dotfiles/README.md

 ### The prompt I like to use for zsh (web bos cobalt2)
   - Follow these instructions:
+    + Make a new folder for custom oh-my-zsh themes
+      * `$ mkdir oh-my-zsh/custom/themes/`
     + Move the cobalt zsh theme to the proper folder
       * `$ cp -R init/cobalt2.zsh-theme oh-my-zsh/themes/custom`
     + Change the theme in `$HOME/dotfiles/zshrc` to: `ZSH_THEME=”cobalt2"`